MATH 474/874 - Information Theory

 for discrete memoryless sources and for stationary sources

-with memory; Shannon-Fano code; construction of optimal variable-length
+with memory; Shannon-Fano code; design and construction of optimal variable-length

 codes: Huffman codes.